 Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline 1.1 A. Local Benchmarks, MAPs Assessments, CAASPP, ELPAC Scores.
-B. Teachers are appropriately assigned and fully credentialed.
-C. Curriculum materials are CCSS and NGSS A. There has been an increase of the scores on local MAP and ELPAC assessments, while scores declined on the 22-23 CAASPP assessment data.
-A. Improve Standardized and MAP test assessment scores each year.
-Increase the MAP assessment district median achievement scores to 50% and above for all aligned.
-Mid-year, 2023-24 MAP data showed, that subgroups.
-D. The EL pupils reclassification rate. overall, in reading 26%, in Math 17%, in B. 100% of the certificated
+A. There has been an increase of the scores on local MAP and ELPAC assessments, while scores declined on the 22-23 CAASPP A. There has been a marked increase in the student Growth scores in the area of Mathematics on our local MAP A. Improve Standardized and MAP test assessment scores each year.
+Increase the MAP assessment district B. Teachers are appropriately assigned and fully credentialed. assessment data. assessments.
+Likewise, the ELPAC data continued to show median achievement scores to 50% and above for all